I believe that every teacher owes it to herself (or himself) to work smarter, not harder.

 THE SMART WAY: If you teach 4th or 5th grade, I highly recommend that you use a simple grade sheet with students if your school uses the traditional grading system of a, b, c, d, f.

-I’ve used grade sheets, and let me tell you, they were a massive hit with kids and parents!
+I’ve used simple grade sheets, and let me tell you, they were a massive hit with kids and parents!

 Assuming every assignment carries the same weight (100%), have learners record and average their grades each time an assignment is returned.

 Send the grade sheet home to parents weekly or biweekly for review.

 Grade sheets promote accountability, and help you worker smarter, not harder.
 No more surprised parents at report card time.

 With students tracking their progress along with you, they are much more involved in the assessment process.

 Grade sheets are simple, yet powerful tools for working smarter, not harder.

 THE HARD WAY: You have tons of papers to grade.
 Fortunately, not all of those papers are created equally.

 Some are informative but won’t necessarily impact a student’s final grade.